by aschortinghouse | Oct 12, 2022

 About: In horse judging, youth are presented classes of horses, and they are asked to evaluate each class, place them, and present oral reasons.
 This competition teaches youth to look at horses and evaluate the based on both confirmation and function.
 To watch a short video outlining the details of the competition, click here.

-April 4, 2020: State 4-H and FFA Horse Judging Contest, Gainesville, Florida
+March/Early April 2022: State 4-H and FFA Horse Judging Contest, Gainesville, Florida

 For More information, please visit the UF 4-H Horse Judging Website.

 About: Quiz bowl is a trivia style contest with both individual and team components.
 Topics range from practical hands on knowledge to horse industry knowledge.
 To learn more about these events, watch a short video here.

 June 1, 2022 (not yet officially announced, but same as years past) – State Entry Deadline